 To remind you: I am undergoing radiation treatment for an oropharyngeal squamous cell carcinoma.
 I have now completed 26 radiation sessions, and there are just 9 more to go.
 Treatment will end on Friday, September 18th.
 I am going to get through this, but it is not enjoyable.
 Here are some notes on what it has been like.

 Radiation works by doing more damage to the tumour than to the healthy flesh that surrounds it.
-The tumour isn’t served by my nervous system, so even though it is dying and visibly shrinking, there’s no pain in the tumour itself.
+My nervous system doesn’t serve the tumour, so even though it is dying and visibly shrinking, there’s no pain in the tumour itself.

 The increased damage has made it painful for me to speak or to swallow.
 The radiation is also killing my salivary glands.
 There’s less saliva, and the saliva I have is viscous, clogging my mouth and throat.
 This limits the number of hours I can sleep continuously.
 My throat clogs, I get a coughing fit, and the coughing wakes me up.
 (And it hurts.)
 I then need to clear my throat, possibly take a pain pill, and read until I can go back to sleep.